ucsb-cs156/w22/_lectures/lect11.md

 For UCSB Courses Search:
 * You should be able to search for courses on the main Courses Search page, and see results come up (at least in JSON format)

-For UCSB CS LAs:
+For UCSB CS LAs: Admins can:
+* Add Courses
+* Add Tutors
-*
+* View Logins

 For Mapache Search:
 * You should be able to see content when you use the features that look at the Slack Channels and Slack Users